neriyabl/hit-with-gpt/README.md

 * ✅ `hit init` – Initializes a repository with `.hit/` directory
 * ✅ `hit watch` – Watches for local file changes and stores them as `Blob`s
+* ✅ `hit sync` – Listens for server-pushed changes using SSE
 * ✅ Core object model with SHA-256 hashing and binary serialization
 * ✅ File-based object storage
 * ✅ Tests for all object and storage functionality